-Stuart Sutcliffe was Beatles’ first bassist.
-In 1960, the group had Paul McCartney, George Harrison, John Lennon, Pete Best (Drums) and Stuart (Bass).
-Before joining the band, the young man showed great talent in the fine arts at Liverpool College of Art, where he met Lennon.
-When he joined the group, he participated in the decision of the group’s name, The Beetles, later adapted for Beatles.
+Paul McCartney was not The Beatles first bassist, it was Stuart Sutcliffe.
+Back in 1960, the group had Paul McCartney, George Harrison, John Lennon, Pete Best (Drums) and Stuart (Bass).
+Before joining the band, Sutcliffe studied fine arts at Liverpool College of Art, where he met Lennon.
+After joining the group he participated in the decision of the group’s name, The Beetles, later adapted for Beatles.

 Stuart Sutcliffe tragic death